Student Environment, Wellbeing & Engagement (SEWE)

-Values Education is a very important faet of our school’s culture and leads to the creation of a safe and friendly school environment for our staff, parents and students.
+Values Education is a very important facet of our school’s culture and leads to the creation of a safe and friendly school environment for our staff, parents and students.

-A move to adopt the Aussie Optimism Program (Terms 2&3) as one of our core Values Programs in 2019 will assist us to target specific strategies to meet students’ social-emotional needs as part of the Health program to explicitly teach students practical skills and strategies relating to their social and emotional wellbeing.
+At Roseworth we use Aussie Optimism to assist us to target specific strategies to meet students’ social-emotional needs as part of the Health program to explicitly teach students practical skills and strategies relating to their social and emotional wellbeing.